The reality: Most manufacturing data isn't there yet

 - Pilot AI on one production line first, and then scale

-Keep exploring: More resources for data-driven manufacturing
+Keep exploring: More resources on data-driven manufacturing

 Making your manufacturing operations smarter with data and AI is a journey.
 Each step brings new clarity, from understanding what's possible to assessing readiness and implementing solutions that deliver real results.